ianshiundu/robonews-tech-challenge/README.md

 You need to download and install sbt for this application to run.

-Once you have sbt installed, running the following at the command prompt will start up Play in development mode:
+Once you have sbt installed, running the following at the command prompt will start up Akka HTTP in development mode:

 ```bash
 sbt run